 On March 23, 2020, Governor Ralph Northam ordered that all K-12 schools close for the remainder of the 2019-2020 academic year in an effort to control the spread of COVID-19.
+The extended school closures prevented divisions from administering spring assessments, including those required to earn a verified credit required for graduation.
+Additionally, many school divisions have employed remote and hybrid instructional models in the 2020-2021 school year in order to maintain the health and safety of students and staff amid ongoing pandemic conditions.
+While new instruction has resumed for the 2020-2021 school year and many statutory and regulatory requirements remain in place for 2020-2021, students are still adapting to new and evolving instructional modalities.

-This announcement was an extension of the earlier closure order issued by Governor Northam on March 13, 2020.
-Recognizing that the declared state of emergency and extended closure impacted students seeking to earn a verified credit in the spring or summer of 2020, the Board of Education has put forth the below emergency guidelines on locally-awarded verified credits for high school credit-bearing courses for students meeting certain conditions.
+Recognizing that the extended school closures and ongoing effects of COVID-19 have impacted students seeking to earn a verified credit in the spring and summer of 2020 as well as the 2020-2021 school year, the Board of Education has put forth the below emergency guidelines on locally-awarded verified credits for high school credit-bearing courses for students meeting certain conditions.

 The below is based on the Board's authority to promulgate requirements for graduation per § 22.1-253.13:4 in the Code of Virginia as well as its Regulations Establishing Standards for the Accreditation of Public Schools, or Standards of Accreditation.
+To allow for implementation, the Superintendent of Public Instruction has also issued waivers of budgetary and regulatory language per authority in Executive Order 51 and Chapter 1289 of the 2020 Acts of Assembly that accompany these Emergency Guidelines.
+A list of all available waivers can be found on the Virginia Department of Education website here.

-The original Guidance Document Governing Certain Provisions of the Regulations Establishing Standards For Accrediting Public Schools in Virginia, as revised by the Board of Education in May 2019, remains in effect for the purpose of awarding locally-awarded verified credits for students enrolled in high school credit-bearing courses, excluding the exceptional cases enumerated below.
+The Standards of Accreditation and Guidance Document Governing Certain Provisions of the Regulations Establishing Standards For Accrediting Public Schools in Virginia, as revised by the Board of Education in May 2019, remains in effect for the purpose of awarding locally-awarded verified credits for students enrolled in high school credit-bearing courses, excluding the exceptional cases enumerated below.

-Locally-Awarded Verified Credit
+Locally-Awarded Verified Credits